storacha/RFC/rfc/egress-traffic.md

 ## Recommendation

-**Alternative 2** offers a more streamlined architecture by leveraging the existing `w3up/upload-api` and avoids introducing additional infrastructure components like SQS, Lambda, and DynamoDB.
-While it requires updates to the Freeway Worker and additional delegation controls, the reduced operational overhead makes this approach more sustainable.
+**Alternative 3** offers a more streamlined architecture by leveraging the existing `w3up/upload-api` and adds minimal infrastructure components like SQS, Lambda to prevent rate limiting issues on Stripe API.
+While it requires updates to the Freeway Worker and additional delegation controls, the reduced operational overhead makes this approach more sustainable and easier to extend in the future.